What Is Fire Risk Assessment: How It Is Done

 • Staff training and assigning of responsibilities.

-Fire Safety Legislations:
+Fire Safety Legislation:

 6 Methods of risk assessment you should know